Library (computing): Unix-like

 On most modern Unix-like systems, library files are stored in directories such as /lib, /usr/lib and /usr/local/lib.
 A filename typically starts with lib, and ends with .a for a static library (archive) or .so for a shared object (dynamically linked library).
 For example, libfoo.a and libfoo.so.

 Often, symbolic link files are used to manage versioning of a library by providing a link file named without a version that links to a file named with a version.
 For example, libfoo.so.2 might be version 2 of library foo and a link file named libfoo.so provides a version independent name to that file that programs link to.
 The link file could be changed to a refer to a version 3 (libfoo.so.3) such that consuming programs will then use version 3 without having to change the program.

-Files with extension .la are libtool archives; not usable by the system.
+Files with the extension .la are libtool archives; they are not usable by the system.